NathanDuran/Conversation-Analysis-Modelling-Schema/README.md

 **Example:**

-     A: What is the weather like today in tomorrow?
+     A: What is the weather like today and tomorrow?
 FPP-base - setQuestion

      B: Forecast for cloudy skies today.
 SPP-base - answer

         A: Okay.
 FPP-post - autoPositive